Moesif/moesif-browser-js/README.md

 ## Anonymous Ids

-When moesif-browser-js is initialized, an anonymousId is generated and stored in both localStorage and cookies.
+When moesif-browser-js is initialized, an anonymousId is generated and stored in localStorage (or cookie) depending on persistence availability and settingss.
 This enables events to be attributed to the same user.
 Once you call `identifyUser`, Moesif will automatically merge the anonymousId with the real userId.